ITESM-FIWARE/data-encryption/README.md

 * Due to context broker’s limits on attribute lengths, the encryption algorithm relies on 8-bit keys.
 * For each attribute of the JSON payload, a key is generated.
 All the keys are integrated into a single file, which is sent to the user.
-* Sends one key (5) via email to user (whenever you encrypt at least one thing).
+* Sends one key (5) via email to the user (whenever you encrypt at least one thing).

 ### Initial service authentication
-The initial authentication procedure perform by the encryption service is performed via an email verification process.
+The initial authentication procedure performs by the encryption service is performed via an email verification process.
 This process allows a user to authenticate itself within the service.
 It is noteworthy that the authentication procedure currently works only with Gmail accounts.
 The process is simplified as follows:

 ```
 Input: 3 and 4